wiktorn/sparta/content/posts/project.md

 * Kaja Dybowska, Jacek Raszewski, *Sparta in the propaganda of the Metaxas regime (1936-1941)*
 * Jerzy Axer, *Sparta Polonorum.
 Paradoxes of continuity and discontinuity*

+The first volume was edited by: Małgorzata Borowska, Maria Kalinowska, Jerzy Speina, and Katarzyna Tomaszuk.

 ### Contents of Volume II

 * *Before the Nineteenth Century: Shaping the Stereotype of Sparta in Old Polish Literature.
 An Interview with Alina Nowicka-Jeżowa by Przemysław Kaniecki*